 - 6 pm on Wednesday evenings on the Lawn

-24. Head to one of NYC’s many street fairs
+21. Head to one of NYC’s many street fairs

-25. Glamping on Governors Island
+22. Glamping on Governors Island

 Forget about sleeping on the floor and going to the bathroom outside, regular camping is so last year!
 That’s right, now it’s all about glamping.
 Enjoy a luxurious stay on NYC’s island oasis with incredible amenities under the sky.
 Camp under the stars tonight!

-27. Ice cream shops in NYC
+23. Ice cream shops in NYC

-A large scoop of ice cream is the answer to any hot or cold day in the city (let’s be honest ice cream is good in any weather).
+A large scoop of ice cream is the answer to any hot or cold day in the city.
+(Let’s be honest: ice cream is good in any weather).
 Spend your summer trying every ice cream shop in the city to find your favorite.
 Need somewhere to start?
 Check out some of our other favorites here.

-28. Tea Around Town
+24. Tea Around Town

-Fancy a bit of afternoon tea?!
+Fancy a spot of afternoon tea?!
 Tea Around Town is one of the coolest ways to tour NYC right now, where you can cruise around town sipping on three tiers of scrumptious scones, sweets, and savory treats!
 The 90-minute experience starts at Bryant Park and takes you around to iconic landmarks like the NY Public Library, Grand Central Terminal, and Radio City Music Hall…all while taste testing with your pinkies up.
-Not to mention the IG-friendly bus interiors make it the coolest spot to show of your way around town.
+Not to mention, the IG-friendly bus interiors make it the coolest spot to show of your way around town.

 🍰 Grab your tickets to Tea Around Town here!

-29. Waterfront dining in NYC
+25. Waterfront dining in NYC

 Nothing pairs better than a cocktail in hand and the skyline in sight!
 Spend your summer waterside at any of NYC’s gorgeous waterfront restaurants and bars like Island Oyster on Governors Island or aboard a historic ship at Baylander Steel Beach in Harlem.